-Tracking the right employee performance metrics gives you clear insights into engagement, productivity, and areas for improvement.
+Tracking the right workforce performance metrics gives you clear insights into engagement, productivity, and areas for improvement.
 When you measure what matters, you create a high performance culture that drives results.

-This guide covers everything you need to know about employee performance metrics.
-We'll explain what they are, why they matter, and walk through 15+ essential metrics you should track to build stronger teams and better business outcomes.
+This guide covers everything you need to know about performance measurement metrics.
+We'll explain what they are, why they matter, and walk through 21 useful metrics for evaluating employee performance to help you build stronger teams and better business outcomes.

 Performance metrics increase employee motivation by clarifying expectations and career paths, which in turn drives higher engagement and productivity.
 Using these metrics leads to more objective and fair reviews, while also helping to identify issues early for timely intervention.